 The advice you receive will depend on whether the exam clash is in the morning or the afternoon exam session.
 At some point you will be isolated from other students and supervised by an invigilator - at this time you may need to bring a drink and some food.
-Clash students will receive separate information explaining what will happen on the day.
+Clash students will receive separate information, in the weeks following the issue of this book, explaining what will happen on the day.

-GCE Maths and GCSE History Exams
+GCE Maths, GCSE History and GCSE Religious Studies Exams